 National Science Foundation: All principal investigators, co-investigators, faculty, key persons, postdoctoral researchers, graduate students, and undergraduate supported by NSF research funding at the University of Wisconsin–Madison must take the Responsible Conduct of Research course in Canvas.

 USDA NIFA: At UW–Madison, principal investigators, co-investigators and participants supported by a USDA NIFA award must take the “Responsible Conduct of Research” course in Canvas.
 This includes, but is not limited to, undergraduates, graduate students, postdoctoral researchers, and sub-recipient participants.

 USDA NIFA Capacity (142) Awards: All UW–Madison active principal investigators, co-investigators, undergraduate students and graduate students supported by 142 Hatch funds, must receive responsible conduct of research course in Canvas.

-National Institutes of Health: Requires a minimum of eight hours of face-to-face training for trainees, fellows, participants and scholars supported by some types of D, F, K, R, T, and U awards.
+National Institutes of Health: Requires a minimum of eight hours of face-to-face training every four years for trainees, fellows, participants and scholars supported by some types of D, F, K, R, T, and U awards.
 At UW–Madison, the plan for meeting these requirements is included in the grant application.